DIRECTED ENERGY PROFESSIONAL SOCIETY

 Nominating a DEPS Fellow

 Individuals nominated for selection as a DEPS Fellow must have at least 10 years of active practice in DE-related fields.
 In addition, both the candidate and the nominator must be a current member of DEPS.
 It is suggested that you obtain a copy of your candidate's resume as it should provide most of the details that are required the nomination.
-Members of the DEPS Board of Directors, the DEPS Board of Scientific and Engineering Advisors, and the DEPS professional staff are not eligible to be nominated as Fellows.

 Nomination Deadline